waydeb/waydeb/README.md

 -----------

 - 🗺️- Australia
-- 🏢- college student studying IT, looking to work in IT after school. i do lighting for events in my spare time
+- 🏢- Highest level IT Student, part-time IT, Network and Systems Administration, i do lighting for events in my spare time
 - 📤- wayde@alphaxdev.xyz

 ------------